jakeane/cs76_assignments/pa3/report.md

 It is important to note that it will not consider moves at the depth where the time limit gets enforced.
 This is for two reason.
 First is that the search tree was only partially searched, even when accounting for pruning.
 Therefore, the "best move" is likely not optimal.
 Second, the evaluation is relative, and whoever last moved is impactful to the resulting evaluation.
 One move could mean capturing a piece, which swings the evaluation in favor of the most recent person.
 This means that evaluations between depths are difficult to compare.

 Another thing to note is that I used the `SortAlphaBetaAI.py` agent for the iterative model.
 This was because it is generally the fastest among the 'alpha-beta' varients.
+However, I still tried a version that used a transoposition table, `TranspoIterativeAlphaBetaAI.py`, but it's still slower.
+However, I would argue that it becomes very advantageous at very large depths.

 #### Transposition Table and Zobrist Hash

 I implemented this in my main alpha-beta pruning table.
 It is 'two-dimensional' in the sense that the Zobrist hash of the board was the key at the first level, and the depth was the key at the second level.
-This second level avoid the case where a board state in the table has been visited closer to the depth limits, which results in the value to be more approximated.
-So, if the same board state was visited further from the depth limit, it would not be accurately calculated.
-This also accounts for each player's turn, as that can obscure the board value.
+A key functionality at this second level is if a board state has been visited at an equal or earlier depth, then it will provide the value at the earliest depth.

 As the key values of the first dictionary, I use the Zobrist Hash function provided by `chess.polyglot`.
 As Python dictionaries do not hash integers, it was a simple implementation.